merlinthered/ksp_cheat_sheets/README.md

 The Delta-v maps are based on work by WAC and Kowgan on the [Kerbal Space Program Forums](http://forum.kerbalspaceprogram.com) as well as the [Kerbal Space Program community on Reddit](http://reddit.com/r/kerbalspaceprogram)

+The font used is called Aller and can be downloaded on [FontSquirrel](http://www.fontsquirrel.com/fonts/aller).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### You are free to: